-- (1) This section applies to network operations to the extent that they involve- - (a) the felling or lopping of trees on private land; or - (b) the trimming of roots of trees or other plants on private land; or - (c) the clearing or removal of vegetation on private land. - (2) Before a utility begins such operations, it must give the land-holder notice of the proposed operations. - (3) The notice- - (a) must be given at least 7 days before the operations begin; and - (b) must indicate the trees or vegetation affected and the activity proposed; and - (c) may require the land-holder to carry out the activity within a stated period; and - (d) if paragraph (c) applies-must contain a statement about the effect of subsection (5); and - (e) if the operations relate to other network operations for which notice is required under this Division-may be given in or with the notice of the other operations. - (4) The land-holder may waive its right to all or part of the minimum period of notice under paragraph (2) (a). - (5) If paragraph (3) (c) applies, the stated period within which the land-holder is required to carry out the activity must run for at least 7 days commencing on the day the notice is given to the land-holder. - (6) If the land-holder does not carry out the activity in accordance with a requirement in the notice mentioned in paragraph (3) (c)- - (a) the utility may carry out the activity; and - (b) the reasonable expenses thus incurred by the utility are a debt due to the utility by the land-holder. - (7) Paragraph (6) (b) does not apply to a tree or vegetation growing on the land before a network facility was installed on the land. - (8) In urgent circumstances in which it is necessary to protect- - (a) the integrity of a network or a network facility; or subsections (2) and (3) do not apply and the utility may carry out the operations at its own expense.
+- (1) This section applies to network operations to the extent that they involve- - (a) the felling or lopping of trees on private land; or - (b) the trimming of roots of trees or other plants on private land; or - (c) the clearing or removal of vegetation on private land. - (2) Before a utility begins such operations, it must give the land-holder notice of the proposed operations. - (3) The notice- - (a) must be given at least 7 days before the operations begin; and - (b) must indicate the trees or vegetation affected and the activity proposed; and - (c) may require the land-holder to carry out the activity within a stated period; and - (d) if paragraph (c) applies-must contain a statement about the effect of subsection (5); and - (e) if the operations relate to other network operations for which notice is required under this division-may be given in or with the notice of the other operations. - (4) The land-holder may waive its right to all or part of the minimum period of notice under subsection (2) (a). - (5) If subsection (3) (c) applies, the stated period within which the land-holder is required to carry out the activity must run for at least 7 days commencing on the day the notice is given to the land-holder. - (6) If the land-holder does not carry out the activity in accordance with a requirement in the notice mentioned in subsection (3) (c)- - (a) the utility may carry out the activity; and - (b) the reasonable expenses thus incurred by the utility are a debt due to the utility by the land-holder.

-- (b) the health or safety of persons; or

-- (c) public or private property; or

-- (d) the environment;
+- (7) Subsection (6) (b) does not apply to a tree or vegetation growing on the land before a network facility was installed on the land. - (8) In urgent circumstances in which it is necessary to protect- - (a) the integrity of a network or a network facility; or - (b) the health or safety of persons; or - (c) public or private property; or - (d) the environment;